davidadixon/bash_profile/README.md

 https://stackoverflow.com/questions/16715103/bash-prompt-with-last-exit-code
 And I used https://ipv4.icanhazip.com to force the eternal IP address for when using "ii" at the prompt.
 More changes to come soon, but please check out the top two links.
 Very informative.
+To load:
+source bash_profile (be local to the bash_profile in your Github directory)